Graph-based stitching

 The following prerequisites apply specifically to graph-based stitching:

-- The event dataset in Adobe Experience Platform, to which you want to apply stitching, must have one column that identifies a visitor on every row, the persistent ID.
+The event dataset in Adobe Experience Platform, to which you want to apply stitching, must have one column that identifies a profile on every row, the persistent ID.
 For example, a visitor ID generated by an Adobe Analytics AppMeasurement library or an ECID generated by the Experience Platform Identity Service.

-- The identity graph from Experience Platform Identity Service must have a namespace (for example
+- The identity graph must have a namespace (for example

 Limitations